davebenson/doom4-walkthrough/README.md

 Although the shotgun is eclipsed by the Super Shotgun (which is much better, once upgraded), you'll have no real choice for the first few missions.
 Because of this, it isn't really worth putting Weapon Upgrade points into the shotgun, at least not until later in the game if you are trying to get 100%.

-When you get to the first Field Drone, the Shotgun is the only weapon you have to modify, so you have to get a mod at this early point:  go for Explosive Shot, which is easier to use to get the "???"
-Challenge.
+When you get to the first Field Drone, the Shotgun is the only weapon you have to modify, so you have to get a mod at this early point:  go for Explosive Shot, which is easier to use to get the "Twofer" Challenge (for Mission 2).

 ### Plasma Gun (available Mission 2)
+Although it's individual shots are rather weak, it fires quite rapidly.

+More importantly, Heat Blast is a really powerful Weapon Modification.
+Basically, it allows you to kill everything near you at the same time without using ammo, BUT it requires you to shoot the gun to charge up the blast.
+There 2-4 places you can use the Heat Blast and Quad Damage Powerup to really plow through large numbers of demons.

+I haven't found the Stun modification to be very useful.

 ### Assault Rifle (available Mission 2)

+Each individual shot from the Assault Rifle is rather weak and becomes weaker and harder to hit from a difference.
+Few demons can be killed with a single shot;
+expect a cacodaemoon (etc) to take 30+ shots even up close.

+The Tactical Scope changes things a bit: it makes the thing pretty effective for sniping, and the upgrades make it pretty damaging.
+Even so, it's a bit tedious killing things with this weapon (just replay Mission 1 and kill all the Possessed before you jump into the first fight - it's not hard, but it's boring).
+However, it makes for a nice change, since the opportunities for sniping are few in this game.

+The Mini-Missiles seems like a cool upgrade but they aren't that powerful or predictable.
+One nice use is for dealing with multiple Lost Souls.
+Most other monsters are too strong for this to be an elegant attack.

 ### Super Shotgun (available Mission ???)

 ### Chain Gun (available Mission 6)

 ### Gauss Cannon (available Mission 5)

 ### BFG (available Mission ???)

 ### Chainsaw (available Mission 2)
 This crazy melee weapon will definitely kill any monster in range that you have enough fuel to kill.